Hwasong-10

-The Hwasong-10 (Note: Also known as Musudan, BM-25, KN-07, Mirim and Nodong-B.) is a mobile intermediate-range ballistic missile developed by North Korea.
-Hwasong-10 was unveiled in October 2010 during a military parade and was tested several times in 2016, but only the test on 22 June 2016 was successful.
+The Hwasong-10, also known as Musudan and other names, (Note: See § Naming.) is a mobile intermediate-range ballistic missile (IRBM) developed by North Korea.
+Based on the R-27 Zyb submarine-launched ballistic missile (SLBM), Hwasong-10 was unveiled in October 2010 during a military parade and was tested several times in 2016, but only the test on 22 June 2016 was successful.

 Description

-Hwasong-10 is a missile that is based on R-27 Zyb submarine-launched ballistic missile, but is slightly longer.
+Hwasong-10 is based on a SLBM, likely R-27 Zyb, but is slightly longer.
 It used a hypergolic combination of unsymmetrical dimethylhydrazine (UDMH) as fuel and nitrogen tetroxide (NTO) as oxidizer, which is similar to the liquid-fueled 4D10 engine of R-27.
 These propellants are much more advanced than the kerosene compounds used in North Korea's Scud and Hwasong-7 (Nodong) missiles.
 Once the fuel/oxidizer combination are fed into the missile, it could maintain a 'ready to launch' condition for several days, or even weeks, like the R-27 SLBM, in moderate ambient temperatures.
 A fueled Hwasong-10 would not have the structural strength to be safely land-transported, so the missile would have to be fueled at the launch site.

 It was originally believed that the rocket motors of Hwasong-10 were the same as those within the second stage of the Taepodong-2, which North Korea unsuccessfully test fired in 2006.
 However analysis of the Unha-3 launch, believed to be based on the Taepodong-2, showed that the second stage did not use the same fuel as the R-27, and is probably based on Hwasong-7 rocket technology.

 Before its test flight, it was believed that there was a possibility that the Hwasong-10 would use the Nodong's kerosene and corrosion inhibited red fuming nitric acid (IRFNA) propellants, reducing the missile's range by about half.
 However, it is unlikely that North Korea uses IRFNA propellants which would reduce its range by about half, after the experts acknowledged that the 22 June 2016 test could have had a range of 3150 km if the missile was not launched in the lofted trajectory.

 It was also decided that, as the Korean People's Army's MAZ-547A/MAZ-7916 transporter erector launcher could carry 20 tonnes, and the R-27 Zyb was only 14.2 tonnes, the R-27 Zyb's fuel/oxidizer tank could be extended by approximately 2 m.

 The Hwasong-10's estimated range is 2500-4000 km.
 Assuming a range of 3200 km, the Hwasong-10 could hit any target in East Asia (including US military bases in Guam and Okinawa).
 The North Korean inventory of the missile is less than 50 launchers.

 The missile has a circular error probable of 1600 m and is capable of carrying a 500-1200 kg warhead.
+Warhead can be high-explosive fragmentation, cluster, nuclear or chemical.